About Our Next Keller

 The Keller Auditorium has served the greater Portland region for more than 100 years and is the only theater in the Portland area capable of hosting Broadway performances, large operas, and ballet productions.

-Our Next Keller is a commitment to transform Portland’s iconic Keller Auditorium into a 21st century destination.
+Our Next Keller is a commitment to transform Portland’s iconic Keller Auditorium into a 21st-century-destination.

 As the visionary steward of the Fountain District, the Halprin Landscape Conservancy is leading the reimagined Keller Auditorium project as part of its mission to activate, improve and maintain the Portland Open Space Sequence.
+The Keller is an essential catalyst for Portland’s comeback and arts-and-culture economy, but it needs to be renovated in order to effectively serve our community.